Eftichios/Level-4-Individual-Project/timelog.md

 * *0.5 hour* Trying to figure out why Facebook is not profiling the new account.
 * *1.5 hour* Setting up a simple web server to try to listen to browser requests.

+### 28 Oct 2020

+* *1 hour* Looking at survey results and adding an evaluation of them on wiki.
+* *1 hour* Looking at puppeteer, web proxies and chrome extensions to find a way to monitor network requests.